-The stability of the computer glass formers can be controlled by changing the cooling rates during the preparation \cite{ItamarEranJoyPRE2013}; a lower cooling rate will give a more stable sample.
-However, even the lowest accessible cooling rate results in a poorly annealed state, making it difficult to study realistic systems.
-However, highly stable glassy configurations can be prepared using the swap Monte-Carlo method in computer simulations (known as ultrastable glasses) \cite{MCGrigeraParisi,SmarajitSwapTernary} in polydisperse system \cite{Ozawa2018} and with the use of cyclic deformation \cite{Bhowmik2020, Bhaumik2021}. {While swap Monte-Carlo is not readily applicable to experiments, cyclic shear protocols might not guarantee kinetic stability and generate very well-annealed glasses \cite{PhysRevApplied.19.024004,Bhaumik2021,LudovicCyclicShear}. } Recently, ultrastable glass was obtained using random bonding \cite{Ozawa2023}, which can be considered a potential technique to generate realistic stable glasses in patchy colloids besides vapor deposition techniques \cite{EdigerVD}.
+In a different context, the preparation of a highly stable amorphous solid along with the optimization of its mechanical strength is one of the most important areas of ongoing research.
+From the perspective of numerical studies, amorphous solids are typically prepared by fast cooling of a model glass former, where a lower cooling rate produces a more mechanically stable sample~\cite{ItamarEranJoyPRE2013}.
+However, even the lowest accessible cooling rate results in poorly annealed states, making it difficult to study realistic systems.
+Highly stable glassy configurations, known as ultrastable glasses, can be prepared using the swap Monte Carlo method in computer simulations~\cite{MCGrigeraParisi, SmarajitSwapTernary} in polydisperse systems~\cite{Ozawa2018}, and through cyclic deformation~\cite{Bhowmik2020, Bhaumik2021}.
+While the swap Monte Carlo method is not readily applicable to experiments, cyclic shear protocols may not guarantee kinetic stability or consistently produce well-annealed glasses~\cite{PhysRevApplied.19.024004, Bhaumik2021, LudovicCyclicShear}.
+Recently, ultrastable glasses have been obtained using random bonding~\cite{Ozawa2023}, which is considered a promising technique for generating realistic stable glasses in patchy colloids, in addition to vapor deposition methods~\cite{EdigerVD}.